humanmade/react-wp-scripts/README.md

 ## Installation & Usage

-Run `create-react-app --scripts-version react-wp-scripts /path/to/your/project/folder`
+Run `create-react-app --scripts-version react-wp-scripts --php-namespace="Your_Namespace" /path/to/your/project/folder`
+Replace `Your_Namespace` with any name you'd like to use for your PHP namespace.
+Default is `ReactWPScripts`

 A new `loader-react-scripts.php` will be created on your generated project folder.